 Amuse-bouche

 The surprise on this ride was the village of Stanbridge East.
-Stop to see antique shops, a pottery shop, a bistro, boutiques, a historic general store, and a museum that interprets the fascinating history that has shaped the area over the past 200 years.
+Stop to see antique shops, a pottery shop, a restaurant/inn, boutiques, a historic general store, and a museum that interprets the fascinating history that has shaped the area over the past 200 years.
 It is worth it to spend an hour or so exploring the nooks and crannies of the picturesque village.

 The most beautiful part of the bike route is the ride along Ridge Road.
 Here you will find vineyards framed against the distant mountains.
 This area is an important part of the Eastern Townships wine route, so you will not be disappointed by the wineries you encounter.